Rubber Stamp Materials

-At this point, I once went on to recommend MasterCarve, PZ Kut
+I once went on to recommend MasterCarve, PZ Kut orange, PZ Kut

-orange, PZ Kut white, and some cheap white erasers from a Dollar
+white, and some cheap white erasers from a Dollar Tree

-of these products are available any more.
-There are rumors
+of these products are available any more, so there's no point in

 Fortunately, there now is a replacement for PZ Kut available

-.
-It's not the same as either of the
+called OZ.
+It's not the same as either

-original PZ Kut products, but reports are that it's pretty good
+of the original PZ Kut products, but it's pretty good stuff.

 Considering the cost of gasoline these days, forget driving

-around town and just order some good stuff online.
+around town and just order some carving material online.
 Stampeaz is a highly recommended online

 supplier, being run by a letterboxer, and offers both the